damien-masse/codac/doc/manual/manual/visualization/colors.rst

 .. figure:: img/colormaps.png

-To get the color corresponding to a scalar value, the method color() is used.
-The scalar value is a float between 0 and 1.
+The method color() is used to get the color corresponding to a scalar value.
+The argument is a float between 0 and 1.

-As for the Color class the ColorMap also has a Model (RGB or HSV) and an associated getter model().
+As for the Color class, the ColorMap also has a Model (RGB or HSV) and an associated getter model().
 The default Model is RGB.

 You can also create your own color map :